padok-team/dojo-terraform/exercises/README.md

 <details>
   <summary> Hint n°2</summary>
-  Resources & Data blocks expose some outputs you can use.
+  Resources & Data blocks expose some attributes you can use.
 </details>

 <br/>